ibm-cloud-docs/BlockStorage/replication.md

-## How do I initiate a failover from a volume to its replica?
+## Starting a failover from a volume to its replica

-If a failure event occurs, you can initiate a **failover** to your destination, or target, volume.
+If a failure event occurs, you can start a **failover** to your destination, or target, volume.
 The target volume becomes active.
 The last successfully replicated snapshot is activated, and the volume is made available for mounting.
-Any data that was written to the source volume since the previous replication cycle will be lost.
-Be aware that when a failover is initiated, the replication relationship is flipped.
+Any data that was written to the source volume since the previous replication cycle is lost.
+Be aware that when a failover is started, the replication relationship is flipped.
 Your target volume becomes your source volume, and your former source volume becomes your target as indicated by the **LUN Name** followed by **REP**.

-Failovers are initiated under **Storage**, **{{site.data.keyword.blockstorageshort}}** in the [[{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.
+Failovers are started under **Storage**, **{{site.data.keyword.blockstorageshort}}** in the [[{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.

 **Before proceeding with these steps, it's recommended to disconnect the volume.
 Failure to do so, will end with corruption and data loss.**

 1. Click your active LUN (“source”).
 2. Click **Replica** and click the **Actions** link in the upper-right corner.
 3. Select Failover.
-   Expect a message across the top of the page stating that the failover is in progress.
-Additionally, an icon appears next to your volume on the **{{site.data.keyword.blockstorageshort}}** indicating that an active transaction is occurring.
-Hovering over the icon produces a dialog indicating the transaction.
-The icon will disappear when the transaction is complete.
-During the failover process, configuration-related actions are read only.
-You can't edit any snapshot schedule, change snapshot space, and so on.
+   Expect a message across the top of the page that states that the failover is in progress.
+Additionally, an icon appears next to your volume on the **{{site.data.keyword.blockstorageshort}}** that indicates that an active transaction is occurring.
+Hovering over the icon produces a window that shows the transaction.
+The icon disappears when the transaction is complete.
+During the failover process, configuration-related actions are read-only.
+You can't edit any snapshot schedule or change snapshot space.
 The event is logged in replication history.
-   Another message will let you know when your target volume is live.
-Your original source volume's LUN Name will be followed by REP and its Status will be Inactive.
+   When your target volume is live you get another message.
+Your original source volume's LUN Name updates to end in "REP" and its Status becomes Inactive.
 4. Click **View All ({{site.data.keyword.blockstorageshort}})**.
 5. Click your active LUN (formerly your target volume).
 This volume now has an **Active** status.
 6. Mount and attach your storage volume to the host.
 Click [here](provisioning-block_storage.html) for instructions.

-## How do I initiate a failback from a volume to its replica?
+## Starting a failback from a volume to its replica

-When your original source volume has been repaired, you can initiate a controlled failback to your original source volume.
+When your original source volume is repaired, you can start a controlled Failback to your original source volume.
 In a controlled Failback,

-- The acting source volume is taken offline;
+- The acting source volume is taken offline,
-- A snapshot is taken;
+- A snapshot is taken
-- The replication cycle is completed;
+- The replication cycle is completed,
-- The just-taken data snapshot is activated;
+- The just-taken data snapshot is activated,
 - And the source volume becomes active for mounting.

 Be aware that when a Failback is started, the replication relationship is flipped again.
 Your source volume is restored as your source volume, and your target volume is the target volume again as indicated by the **LUN Name** followed by **REP**.

-Failbacks are initiated under **Storage**, **{{site.data.keyword.blockstorageshort}}** in the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.
+Failbacks are started under **Storage**, **{{site.data.keyword.blockstorageshort}}** in the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.

 1. Click your active Endurance LUN ("target").
 2. Click **Replica** and click **Actions** in the upper-right corner.
 3. Select **Failback**.
    Expect a message across the top of the page that shows the failover is in progress.
 Additionally, an icon appears next to your volume on the **{{site.data.keyword.blockstorageshort}}** indicating that an active transaction is occurring.
-Hovering over the icon produces a dialog box indicating the transaction.
+Hovering over the icon produces a window that shows the transaction.
 The icon disappears when the transaction is complete.
-During the Failback process, configuration-related actions are read only.
-You can't edit any snapshot schedule, change snapshot space, and so on.
+During the Failback process, configuration-related actions are read-only.
+You can't edit any snapshot schedule or change snapshot space.
 The event is logged in replication history.
    Another message informs you when your source volume is live.
 Your target volume has an Inactive status.
 4. In the upper right corner, click **View All {{site.data.keyword.blockstorageshort}}** link .
 5. Click your active Endurance LUN (source).
 This volume has an **Active** status now.